Crafted by Time and Tradition: The Irresistible Allure of Hand Hewn Beams

 This wood is environmentally friendly because it is made from reclaimed wood that might have otherwise been lost to history.
 This reduces waste and has a lower environmental impact than cutting down trees to make new lumber.

-How are Hand-Hewn Beams Made?
+How are they Made?

 Hand-hewing is a time-consuming and precise process that American pioneers used to create beams from trees.
 An axe, adze, chisel, and saw are among the tools required for hand-hewing.
 The procedure entails removing the bark and crafting the timbers.
 Hewing timbers by hand was a long process that, depending on the size of the beam could take days to complete.